Facts and Fallacies

 FALLACY.
-Bats are mammals and all mammals can contract rabies, however bats don’t naturally ‘carry’ the disease.
-In reality, bats catch rabies far less than other animals.
+All mammals can contract and carry rabies, however bats are not asymptomatic carriers of the disease.
+In reality, bats contract rabies far less than other animals.
 Less than 1/2 of 1% of all bats may contract the disease.
 A variety of mammals can catch rabies, including foxes, skunks, raccoons, coyotes, bats, foxes, cats and dogs and even livestock.

 2. Hundreds people die of bat rabies in the U.S. each year.

 FALLACY.
 There is only one to two human deaths per year from bat rabies in the United States.
-A person living in the U.S. is more likely to catch polio, leprosy or the plague than to contract rabies from a bat.
+A person living in the U.S. is more likely to catch leprosy or the plague than to contract rabies from a bat.
 Throughout the world 30,000+ people die from the disease each year – 99% of these deaths come from contact with rabid dogs.
 In the United States, however, due to successful vaccination programs, contracting rabies from dogs and cats is now rare.

 3. A person can be bitten by a bat and not even feel it.